What is Live-in Care?

 Why Choose Live-in Care?

-Live-in care is an interdisciplinary service that can help individuals with different levels of care needs.
-It is a humanised solution for people with complex needs and their families, enabling individuals to get the assistance they need in their family home, close to their loved ones.
-Access to the right care in the comfort of your home enhances independence, confidence, and general well-being.
-Depending on the individual’s needs, live-in carers may provide long-term companionship and support or short-term care in the recovery period after surgery.
+Access to proper care in the comfort of your home enhances independence, confidence, and general well-being.
+Depending on the person’s needs, live-in carers can arrange live-in care that will focus on long-term companionship, personal care and support or short-term care in the recovery period after surgery.

 Knowing that your loved one receives fully managed live-in care offers peace of mind for the whole family.
-Live-in care providers follow a personalised and prioritise the individual’s specific requirements and wishes.
-Experienced care providers are trained to handle symptoms of various conditions and behaviours that challenge, always maintaining quality of life and well-being.
+Live-in care providers follow personalised plans and everyday tasks and prioritise the person’s specific requirements and wishes.
+Specialist care enables the person to maintain a better quality of life and improved well-being.

-Live-in care services offer a compassionate and practical solution for individuals who require assistance with daily tasks but wish to remain in their homes’ familiar and comforting surroundings.
-This form of care provides personalised support tailored to the individual’s specific needs, promoting independence and enhancing overall well-being.
+Live-in care services offer a compassionate and practical solution for people who require ongoing support with daily tasks but wish to remain in their homes’ familiar and comforting surroundings.
+This form of care provides personalised support tailored to the person’s needs, promoting independence and enhancing overall well-being.

 Here are the services that Leaf Complex Care’s live-in care can provide support with:

-We are deeply committed to supporting individuals who live with complex needs, creating a better tomorrow, and helping people achieve greater independence through compassionate companionship and support.
+We are deeply committed to creating a better tomorrow and encourage people to achieve greater independence through compassionate companionship and support.

-Download our case studies that share the story of the individuals we serve, showing their resilience and strength and how we help them live life on their own terms.
+Download our case studies, which share the stories of the people we serve and show their resilience and strength in living on their own terms.

 Live-in Care vs Care Home